Water Bottle Rockets

 I pump to 80 psi.

-If you are going to do more than a few launches, get a good pump (foot-powered or floor pump).
+If you are going to do more than a few launches, get a good pump (foot-powered or floor pump), with a pressure gauge.

 Keep kids 20 feet away while launching; I use a rope on the ground to keep them from gradually inching forward.

 The rope should not stretch.
 Keep other kids 10 feet away from the kid yanking the rope.